YenWenWang/NSFInvasion2022/misc/BLAST.markdown

 blastdbcmd -db [<yourfasta>] -dbtype nucl -entry_batch [<yourregionsofinterest>]
 ```

-`yourregionsofinterest` should be a file name including an entry and a range in each line, separated by space.
+`yourregionsofinterest` should be a file name including an entry and a range in each line, separated by a space.
 For example, `seqid 3-21`.

-Now, try to extract your own genes!
-Think and discuss what's the most sensible strategy for your study.

 <br/>